Previous Intro’s N – Z

 PINK PEACOCK

 When my 2015 intro Galaxy Dance first bloomed, it was without a doubt a very exciting year.
 It was a great jump ahead in my pattern breeding program.
 Unfortunately, however, it was only pollen fertile.
 Pink Peacock is a step ahead of Galaxy Dance because of its more delicate color, more robust habit, and outstanding rust resistance.
-The winning factor in this cultivar, however, it that it is pod and pollen fertile and also that it is a rebloomer.
+The winning factor in this cultivar, however, is that it is pod and pollen fertile and is also a rebloomer.
 With excellent sun resistance, very robust foliage, moderately rapid increase, and excellent fertility, this is truly a winner in my line of patterned daylilies.
-I am showing several pattern variations here:
+I am showing several pattern variations here.

-The pattern is reasonably consistent throughout the season, having better pattern holding ability than most blooms even during hot weather.
-I am really delighted with this selection. ($35.00 d.f.)
+The pattern is reasonably consistent throughout the season, having better pattern, having better pattern holding ability than most blooms even during hot weaather.
+I am really delighted with this selection. ($35.00 d.f).

 PURPLE PATHWAYS